Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-01-run-little-monster.md

 "These would be alien doctors," Terri said.
 She had to admit, the scars were compelling evidence, but she was a natural skeptic.
 It went with the job.

 "Yep.
-See they greys---'Corti' is the pronunciation used by species that have mouths which work kind of like ours---apparently they had this big eugenics program and turned themselves into a civilization of immoral scientists.
+See they greys - 'Corti' is the pronunciation used by species that have mouths which work kind of like ours - apparently they had this big eugenics program and turned themselves into a civilization of immoral scientists.
 They abduct pre-contact species, figure out how we tick, and use that data to corner the market in translation implants and other biotech when we make first contact.

 Real assholes.
 Most of the others are pretty cool though."